-Researchers, Kasper Johansen and Matthew McCabe, at KAUST’s Water Desalination and Reuse Center, with co-workers in Australia, have demonstrated this potential using combined data from satellite and unmanned aerial vehicle (UAV) flights to accurately map the condition of macadamia trees in Queensland.
+Researchers Kasper Johansen and Matthew McCabe, with co-workers in Australia, have demonstrated this potential using combined data from satellite and unmanned aerial vehicle (UAV) flights to accurately map the condition of macadamia trees in Queensland.

-Macadamia nuts are an important export for Australia, but the trees take 15 years to mature and provide their maximum yield, so farmers must identify early any trees that are suffering.
-“Currently, macadamia farmers rely on manual visual assessment of each tree and its irrigation system, which is time-consuming and often inconsistent,” says Johansen, “whereas UAV and satellite remote sensing could evaluate thousands at a time.”
+Macadamia nuts are an important export for Australia, but the trees take 15 years to mature and provide their maximum yield, so farmers must identify any trees that are suffering as early as possible.
+“Currently, macadamia farmers rely on manual visual assessment of each tree and its irrigation system, which is time consuming and often inconsistent,” says Johansen, “whereas UAV and satellite remote sensing could evaluate thousands at a time.”

 The team studied three plantations containing trees of various ages and varieties.
 The health of each tree was assessed by an experienced agronomist using a five-point scale from excellent to poor condition.
 The researchers flew a UAV over the sites to record spectral images in green, red and near-infrared, and they acquired data across several more spectral bands from the Worldview-3 earth observation satellite.

 Using training data from a few hundred trees, the team developed models relating the spectral data to the ground measurements.
 The models were then able to correctly classify over 98 percent of the other trees.